michaeldyrynda/laravel-efficient-uuid/README.md

 ],
 ```

+### Migrations

 There is nothing special needed for this to function, simply declare a `uuid` column type in your migration files.
-I indexing the UUID column if you plan on querying against it, but would avoid making it the primary key.
+If you plan on querying against the UUID column, it is recommended that you index the column, but avoid making it the primary key.

 ```php
 Schema::create('posts', function (Blueprint $table) {